-The Africana-World Studies major is structured around a set of core courses (9 credits); 15-18 credits chosen by the student from one track (either Humanities and the Arts, or Social Sciences and Community Development); and 9-12 credits of electives from the other track.
-The core sequence outlines the scope and technical aspects of the field, with a portal, a methods course, and a capstone, while the tracks enable students to pursue study of the depth and breadth of a multidisciplinary body of knowledge, skills and issues.
+The Africana-World Studies major is structured around a set of core courses - AWS 2030, AWS 2050, and AWS 4980 (9 credits).
+The student then chooses 15 credits from one track (either Humanities and the Arts, or Social Sciences and Community Development); and 9 credits of electives from the other track.
+The core sequence outlines the scope and technical aspects of the field, with a portal, a methods course, and a capstone, while the tracks enable students to develop a specialization in a multidisciplinary body of knowledge, skills and issues.

-All majors must take 36 credit hours in the course offerings of the department as follows: core courses, 9 credit hours; 15 -18 credit hours in Track I or Track II; major electives, 9-12 credit hours from second track.
+All majors must take 33 credit hours in the course offerings of the department as follows: 9 credit hours of core courses; 15 credit hours in Track I or Track II; and, 9 credits hours in major electives from the second track.
 One of the core courses, AWS 2030: Fundamentals of Africana-World Studies (3 credits), is a major prerequisite and must be taken by all majors before choosing a track.

-The major may be combined with various certification sequences for teaching certification in elementary education (Early Childhood P-3 and/or Elementary K-6).
-The Department provides various courses to satisfy the UCC, general education, and non-Western requirements, as well as UCC electives that enrich the liberal education of all students.
+The major may be combined with teaching certification in elementary education (Early Childhood P-3 and/or Elementary K-6).
+The Department provides various courses to satisfy the UCC, in areas 3A (Ways of Knowing), 4 (Diversity & Justice), 6 (Global Awareness), and TI (Technology Intensive).

 A minor in AWS includes 18 credits: AWS 2030 and 15 credits of courses from either track.